justusthane/justusthane.github.io/misc/marika-and-biagio-house/index.md

 A friend of theirs said, "You guys took the strategy of buying the crappiest house in the neighborhood.
 Nice!"

 I'm having a little house envy, so I'm going to live vicariously through them and follow their progress on this page.

 ![IMG_2625](IMG_2625.jpeg?cropResize=800,600)
+{.full-bleed}

 ![IMG_2627](IMG_2627.jpeg?cropResize=800,600)